symfony/symfony-docs/components/cache/adapters/memcached_adapter.rst

 ``recv_timeout`` (type: ``int``, default: ``0``)
     Specifies the amount of time (in microseconds) before timing out during an outgoing socket (read) operation.
-    When the ``no_block`` option isn't enabled, this will allow you to still have timeouts on the reading of data.
+    When the ``no_block`` option is not enabled, this will allow you to still have timeouts on the reading of data.

     Valid option values include ``0`` or *any positive integer*.